NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-11-17-unreal-engine-android-packaging-apk-build-tutorial-meta-quest-htc-vive-standalone/index.md

 if "%CMAKE_VERSION%" == "" SET CMAKE_VERSION=3.22.1
 if "%NDK_VERSION%" == "" SET NDK_VERSION=27.2.12479018
 {{< /codeblock >}}

+#### UE 5.7 Android Development Requirements

+At the time of this writing the [official documentation for UE 5.7 Android Development Requirements](https://dev.epicgames.com/documentation/en-us/unreal-engine/android-development-requirements-for-unreal-engine?application_version=5.7) has not been updated yet and matches exactly of those for UE `5.6.1`.

 ### UE 5.6 Android Project Settings